-Our principal and child safety champion are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.
+Our Principal and OHS representative are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.

-- The Assistant Principal is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
-Anyone in our school community should approach the assistant principal if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - The Assistant Principal is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.
+- The Principal is responsible for monitoring the school's compliance with the Child Safety and Wellbeing Policy.
+Anyone in our school community should approach the Principal or Assistant Principal if they have any concerns about the school's compliance with the Child Safety and Wellbeing Policy. - The OHS representative is responsible for informing the school community about this policy, and making it publicly available - Other specific roles and responsibilities are named in other child safety policies and procedures, including the Child Safety Code of Conduct, Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures, and Child Safety Risk Register.

-Our school has also established a Wellbeing Team consisting of the assistant principal and several staff members (RR/SWPBS/Resilience Project) on child safety.
-The Wellbeing Team meet regularly to identify and respond to any ongoing matters related to child safety and wellbeing.
-The student reference group provide an opportunity for students to have input into school strategies relating to child safety and wellbeing.
+Our school has also established a Child Safety and Wellbeing Team and a Student Reference Group on child safety.
+The Child Safety and Wellbeing Team meet regularly to identify and respond to any ongoing matters related to child safety and wellbeing.
+The Student Reference Group provides an opportunity for students to provide input into school strategies.